Estonia women's national football team

 The Estonia women's national football team (Eesti naiste jalgpallikoondis) represents Estonia in international women's football matches and are controlled by the Estonian Football Association, the governing body for football in Estonia.

 Estonia played its first international match on 19 August 1994 against Lithuania.
 The team's home ground is the Lilleküla Stadium in Tallinn, and the current manager is Aleksandra Ševoldajeva.
 Estonia has never qualified for the FIFA Women's World Cup or the UEFA Women's Championship.
 They have won the annual Women's Baltic Cup 12 times.

 Team image

 Nicknames

 The Estonia women's national football team has been known or nicknamed as the "Sinisärgid (Blueshirts)".

 Results and fixtures

-Recent results within the last 12 months and upcoming fixtures.